Stefano Morrone

-Stefano Morrone (born 26 October 1978) is an Italian footballer who played as a midfielder.
+Stefano Morrone (born 26 October 1978) is an Italian football coach and a former player who played as a midfielder.

 Club career

 In 1998, he was co-signed by Lazio and Empoli.
 In 1999, he joined Piacenza along with Flavio Roma and Stefano Di Fiordo to Piacenza as part of Simone Inzaghi's deal.
 That month Piacenza also signed Empoli team-mate Arturo Di Napoli.

 In January 2001, he joined Venezia, re-joined Di Napoli.
 He was loaned back to Cosenza in January 2002.

 Palermo

 After Venezia's owner Maurizio Zamparini purchased Palermo, he joined the Sicily side along with team-mate: Daniel Andersson, Bilica, Igor Budan, Francesco Ciullo, Kewullay Conteh, Di Napoli, Valentino Lai, Filippo Maniero, Antonio Marasco, Francesco Modesto, Frank Ongfiang, Generoso Rossi, Mario Santana, Evans Soligo, Ighli Vannucchi and William Viali.

 In summer 2003, he was loaned to Serie A side Chievo along with Mario Santana, with Eugenio Corini moved to opposite direction.
 On 1 July 2004, he returned to Palermo, which the team won Serie B and promoted to the Italian top division in June 2004.